mhessler735/PersonalProjects/EncryptionProject/README.md

-This program is an encryption tool made in C. It will take the name of a file as input, and output a file containing the encrypted message.
+This program is an encryption tool made in C. The program will take the name of a file as input, and output a file containing the encrypted message.